Runtime Reference

 In older versions of Vere, all events were stored in a single continuous event log file.
 Recently, the "epoch" system was introduced, where a separate, independent file is periodically created for new events - usually upon upgrade of the runtime.
 These separate event log portions are called epochs.

-To reduce the total size of the event log, the binary includes a chop
+To reduce the total size of the event log, the binary includes a [`chop`](#chop) utility to delete epochs older than the latest two.

 These utilities are not used to run ships, but perform operations on piers, print information about piers, or otherwise do useful things.
 Note the ship must be stopped to run any of these utilities on a pier.
-Some of these are utilities of the previously separate urbit-worker
+Some of these are utilities of the previously separate `urbit-worker`.

 Truncate the event log by deleting old epochs (event log segments).